Squad-Wiki/squad-wiki-pipeline-map-data/README.md

 ![Squad Wiki Pipeline breakdown](/doc/images/Squad-Wiki-Pipeline.png)

-The pipeline consists of three components:
+The pipeline consists of four components:

-1. Export the game data from the [Squad SDK](https://squad.gamepedia.com/Squad_SDK)
+1. Export the game data from the [Squad SDK](https://squad.gamepedia.com/Squad_SDK).
-2. Convert SDK labels into names used on the wiki
+2. Convert SDK labels into names used on the wiki.
-3. Upload the data to Data pages on the wiki
+3. Upload the data to Data pages on the wiki.
+4. Have the wiki display the data.

 The last to steps create interim output files which are used as input files for the following step.